Eternal Truths vs. Political Powers : Mark 14:53–63

 The Ultimate Declaration : I Am

-Jesus answered with words that echoed through eternity: “I Am,” He simply said, and added;
+Jesus answered with two words that echoed throughout eternity:

-“and you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
+“You will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
+Mark 14:62

 This wasn’t just a theological statement.